gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 # Working with MongoDB
 In this workshop we will learn how to use the MongoDB NoSQL database.

-We assume that the platform decribed [here](../01-environment) is running and accessible.
+We assume that the platform described [here](../01-environment) is running and accessible.

 ## Connecting to the MongoDB environment

 ### Using the MongoDB Command Line utility

-You can find the `mongo` command line utiltiy inside the MongoDB docker container running as part of the platform.
+You can find the `mongo` command line utility inside the MongoDB docker container running as part of the platform.
 Connect via SSH onto the Docker Host and run the following `docker exec` command

 ```
-docker exec -ti mongodb mongo
+docker exec -ti mongo mongo
 ```

-This will connect you into the `mongodb` container and run the MongoDB shell inside id.
-You should see an output similar to this one.
+This will connect you into the `mongo` container and run the `mongo` shell inside it.

+You should see an output similar to this one below.

 ```
-bigdata@bigdata:~$ docker exec -ti mongodb mongo
+bigdata@bigdata:~$ docker exec -ti mongo mongo
-MongoDB shell version v4.0.9
+MongoDB shell version v3.4.24
-connecting to: mongodb://127.0.0.1:27017/?gssapiServiceName=mongodb
+connecting to: mongodb://127.0.0.1:27017
-Implicit session: session { "id" : UUID("374ac929-61bb-4d14-8d9d-1f4ffcb5161d") }
-MongoDB server version: 4.0.9
+MongoDB server version: 3.4.24
 Welcome to the MongoDB shell.
 For interactive help, type "help".
 For more comprehensive documentation, see